 During a PoC Session TBCP messages, MBCP messages, Continuous Media and Discrete Media can be sent over the Multicast PoC Channel.

+The Multicast PoC Channel MAY be shared by several PoC Sessions according to the Service provider’s local policy.